282857341/UNet-2022/readme.md

 ```
 One thing you should be careful of is that folder imagesTr contains both training set and validation set, and correspondingly, the value of 'numTraining' in dataset.json equals the case number in the imagesTr.
 The division of the training set and validation set will be done in the trainer located at the path ```nnunet/training/network_training```.

-The evaulate.py can be found in the [link](https://drive.google.com/drive/folders/1b4IVd9pOCFwpwoqfnVpsKZ6b3vfBNL6x?usp=sharing) of the organized datasets or you can write it by yourself.
+The evaulate.py is used for calculating the evaulation metrics and can be found in the [link](https://drive.google.com/drive/folders/1b4IVd9pOCFwpwoqfnVpsKZ6b3vfBNL6x?usp=sharing) of the organized datasets or you can write it by yourself.
 # Data-Preprocessing
 ```
 nnUNet_convert_decathlon_task -i ./DATASET/nnUNet_raw/nnUNet_raw_data/Task01_ACDC